unsaltedkale/Orbit-Idle-Game/README.md

 > [!NOTE]
 > Orbit is still in alpha and is not released in a stable form.
-Hestia (Alex) is working on it, I promise!
+Hestia is working on it-- promise!

 > [!IMPORTANT]
 > All information and screenshots shown were created while the game is still in alpha or beta and are subject to change.

 > [!CAUTION]
-> Orbit has become a bigger project than Hestia (Alex) expected.
+> Orbit has become a bigger project than Hestia expected.
 The shipped product (or most likely *demo*) might not have everything advertised.

 # 🌌☀️🪐 Orbit: A Background Idle Game